 (i) In 2016 alone, the richest 1% of Americans effectively shifted nearly $4 trillion in wealth away from the rest of the nation to themselves, with nearly half of the wealth transfer ($1.94 trillion) coming from the USA's poorest 90% - the middle and lower classes.
 That's over $17,000 in housing and savings per lower-to-middle-class household lost to the super-rich.

-You can be certain that in the first half of 2017 while most Americans, and much of the world's press and media, were fixating on Trump, America's super-rich continued to abscond with their nation's wealth, and - as shown by Oxfam - the plague of extreme inequality continued to grow across the world.
+In 2017, while most Americans and much of the world's press and media, were fixating on Trump, America's super-rich continued to abscond with their nation's wealth, and - as shown by Oxfam - the plague of extreme inequality continued to grow across the world.

 Neoliberal Economics is Not Just Damaging Democracies...

 5. The centuries-long 'progress' of democracy is being undone by this economic and political elite who, over recent decades, have taken over whole economies under the guise of 'neoliberalism

 '.
 With the help of international bodies (see paragraph 8 below), this means that the global economy is now based upon a totally ungovernable international finance system, at the centre of which is a global free market in capital, assets and resources.
 This system is also known as 'Casino Capitalism' or 'Disaster Capitalism'.
 In 2007/8 this highly unstable global financial system collapsed - basically because major financial institutions (Banks, financial traders, ratings agencies, etc) were deceiving their customers, financial regulators, and each other on a colossal scale.
 That has severely damaged many societies and seriously increased inequality.